heygrady/react-redux-notes/redux-sagas-todos.md

 3. The [`yield`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/yield) keyword means "return and pause", it's why you don't normally see a `return` in generator.
 If you do add in a `return` it will be used as the `value` on the very last `next()` call.
 4. You should read about [Iterators and Generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators)

+**redux-saga walks your generators for you.
+That's it's best feature!**

 ### What is redux-saga?
 You probably want to read about sagas to get [an authoratative definition](https://msdn.microsoft.com/en-us/library/jj591569.aspx) -- don't bother.
 Although there is an excellent write up on [why redux-saga is great](http://riadbenguella.com/from-actions-creators-to-sagas-redux-upgraded/).
 In the simplest terms (forget about generators for a second), redux-sagas is a task runner -- it literally runs whatever function you give it and goes away.
 We'll see later on that the main "software" that comes in the redux-saga package is the sagaMiddleware.
 Read some of these [saga resources](http://yelouafi.github.io/redux-saga/docs/ExternalResources.html) for more information.